apptension/saas-boilerplate/README.md

 ### Run existing project

+> :warning: **If you are using a Windows machine**, it's mandatory to have **WSL 2** (Windows Subsystem for Linux)
+> installed on your system to run the commands for installing dependencies and running the application.

 #### Install dependencies

 The project is configured to use pnpm workspaces, which means that you can install `node_modules` of all packages in